-Module 5 will provide the students with the skills to assess the economic impact of diseases and strategically placed tutorials will make use of the diseases discussed in term 1 to illustrate the economic impact of disease.
-Specific teachings will focus on the economic impact of the control of diseases.
+Module 5 (Economics of One Health) will provide students with the skills to assess the economic impact of diseases and strategically placed tutorials make use of the diseases discussed in term 1 to illustrate the economic impact of disease.
+Specific sessions will focus on the economic impact of the control of diseases.
 Students will be encouraged to apply the concepts taught to diseases previously discussed.
-Module 6 will build on the learning in term 1 (modules 1-4) and will focus on One Health skills; systems thinking and managing disease complexity, communication and whole of society engagement impacting behavioural change and interdisciplinarity including ethics, environment and moral dilemmas, syndemics and promotion of resilience.
-Module 7 will expand on the epidemiological concepts taught in module 4 and evaluate them from an anthropological perspective.
-Additionally they will learn anthropological approaches and concepts and evaluate their role in One Health disease settings.
+Module 6 (One Health Skills Development) will build on the learning in term 1 (modules 1-4) to focus on One Health skills; systems thinking and managing disease complexity, communication and whole of society engagement impacting behavioural change and interdisciplinarity including ethics, environment and moral dilemmas, syndemics and promotion of resilience.
+Module 7 (Medical Anthropology and Public Health) will expand on the epidemiological concepts taught in module 4 and evaluate them from an anthropological perspective.
+Additionally students will learn anthropological approaches and concepts and evaluate their role in One Health disease settings.